Major thirds tuning: Properties

 Minor, major, and seventh chords are played with the same shape on two to three consecutive frets.

 Shifting a chord by three strings raises it by one octave.

 Chords are inverted by shifting notes by three strings on their original frets.

 Major-thirds tunings require less hand-stretching than other tunings, because each M3 tuning packs the octave's twelve notes into four consecutive frets.
 The major-third intervals allow major chords and minor chords to be played with two–three consecutive fingers on two consecutive frets.
 Every major-thirds tuning is regular and repetitive, two properties that facilitate learning by beginners and improvisation by advanced guitarists.

 Four frets for the four fingers

 In major-thirds tuning, the chromatic scale is arranged on three consecutive strings in four consecutive frets.
 This four-fret arrangement facilitates the left-hand technique for classical (Spanish) guitar: For each hand position of four frets, the hand is stationary and the fingers move, each finger being responsible for one fret.
 Consequently, three hand-positions (covering frets 1–4, 5–8, and 9–12) partition the fingerboard of classical guitar, which has exactly 12 frets.

 Only two or three frets are needed for the guitar chords—major, minor, and dominant sevenths—which are emphasized in introductions to guitar-playing and to the fundamentals of music.
 Each major and minor chord can be played on two successive frets on three successive strings, and therefore each needs only two fingers.
 Other chords—seconds, fourths, sevenths, and ninths—are played on only three successive frets.
-For fundamental-chord fingerings, major-thirds tuning's simplicity and consistency are not shared by standard tuning, whose seventh-chord fingering is discussed at the end of this section.